A judge blocks the release of additional footage of the beating death of Tyre Nichols

 Nichols, a 29-year-old Black man, was stopped by Memphis police as he was driving near his home on the evening of Jan.
 7. Police claimed the traffic stop was for reckless driving; documents show that officers never explained the reason for the stop to Nichols.

 Nichols attempted to flee on foot, but officers soon caught him and beat him severely.
-He died in a hospital three days later.
+He died in a hospital three days later, leaving behind a 4-year-old son.

 Soon after his death, the Memphis Police Department fired five officers involved in the beating: Tadarrius Bean, Demetrius Haley, Emmitt Martin III, Desmond Mills Jr. and Justin Smith, all of whom were part of a specialized unit called SCORPION, which has since been disbanded.
 All five former officers are Black.